 Don’t vintners make single variety wines?
 Absolutely.
 Grape wines are often best as single varietals.
 So is perry.
 Some assume the same would be true of apples, but unfortunately not so, as very few apples have all the necessary attributes.
-Harrison and Kingston Black are two, but others are precious few.
+Harrison, Hewe’s Virginia Crab and Kingston Black are some, but others are precious few.

 Check out our interactive Pick the Right Apple chart.